GoldinGuy/K-Means-TS/README.md

 ### In this project - Node.js

-You can use this K-Means implementation by compiling it to JS, and then running it in the terminal with `node FileName.js`
+You can use this K-Means implementation by compiling it to JS and then running it in the terminal with `node FileName.js`

 Alternatively, you can install the awesome VSCode extension [Code Runner](https://marketplace.visualstudio.com/items?itemName=formulahendry.code-runner), which is very convenient